RadhaJangid/Pharma-Data-Analysis---Excel/README.md

-<h1 style="font-family:verdana;">Pharma-Data-Analysis - Excel</h1>
+# Pharma-Data-Analysis - Excel

-<p>In this 'Data Analysis' project, we'll analyze a global Pharmaceutical
-     Manufacturing Company's raw sales data and draw meaningful insights.</p>
+In this 'Data Analysis' project, we'll analyze a global Pharmaceutical Manufacturing Company's raw sales data and draw meaningful insights.

-<h2 style="font-family:verdana;">Overview</h2>
+## Overview

-  <p>This project represents my work as an intern at Psyliq, where I had the
-     opportunity to analyze a dataset related to the pharmaceutical industry.
-Using Excel, I conducted a comprehensive analysis and successfully completed the project.</p>
+This project represents my work as an intern at Psyliq, where I had the opportunity to analyze a dataset related to the pharmaceutical industry.
+Using Excel, I conducted a comprehensive analysis and successfully completed the project.

-<h2 style="font-family:verdana;">DATASET INFO</h2>
+## DATASET INFO
 <div class="w3-container">
 	<table class="w3-table-all w3-card-4">
 		    <tr>